ncats/RaMP-DB/README.md

 # Load the package
 library(RaMP)
 ```
 Now, you're set to use the web application locally.
 Just type:
 ```R
 RaMP::runRaMPapp(conpass="mysql_password")
 ```

 If the username is different then root, then specify the username in the "username" parameter.
 Similarly, if the name of the database is different than "ramp", then specify the "dbname" parameter.

+## Note

+If you reinstall the latest version of the RaMP package, be sure to also install the latest version of the mysql RaMP dump file.

 ## Reporting Issues
 If you encounter any problems, or find installation problems or bugs, please start an issue on the Issues tab or email Ewy.Mathe@osumc.edu directly.
 Thanks!